National Association for Community College Entrepreneurship

 The National Association for Community College Entrepreneurship (NACCE) is a non-profit membership organization founded in 2002 on the campus of Springfield Technical Community College in Springfield, Massachusetts.
 It is an organization of educators, presidents, and entrepreneurs.

 Through an annual conference and regional summits, symposiums, freely available resources, biweekly e-newsletter, webinars, a quarterly journal, podcasts, and other services, NACCE helps its members share information about entrepreneurship education.
 NACCE also provides curriculum and other tools that can be used in the classroom and in communities to facilitate entrepreneurship projects and progress.
+As of 2023, NACCE has awarded more than $35 million in funding to member colleges, supports over 500 students annually through its Everyday Entrepreneur program, and continues to expand its Entrepreneurial College of the Future initiative to foster innovation at community colleges nationwide.